Gaurang111/Sentiment-Analysis/README.md

 - **Availability of Data:** Critical to sentiment analysis, data must be sourced from Twitter.
 - **Technical Feasibility:** The system requires big data technologies like Hadoop and Spark for processing large volumes of data in real time.

-### Work Breakdown Structure
-The project breakdown structure:
-- Mohan Singu: Requirements Gathering
-- Supriya Reddy and Bhavana: Data Collection (using Tweepy for Twitter API V2.0)
-- Gaurang Solanki and Mohan Singu: Data Cleaning and Pre-processing (using Apache Spark and PySpark)
-- Gaurang Solanki: Data Visualization (using Plotly)

 ### Hardware Requirements
 The hardware requirements for the sentiment analysis system:
 - A system with a minimum of 4GB RAM